-- An undergraduate degree from a regionally accredited college or university with an undergraduate major in, or prerequisites for, the planned field of study, where applicable. - 2.
-A minimum undergraduate grade-point average of at least 2.2 on all coursework. - 3.
-A score on the MAT of no less than 374 or a score on the Graduate Record Exam (GRE) of no less than 143 Verbal and 138 Quantitative, if applicable to specific program of study admission requirements.
+- 1. An undergraduate degree from a regionally accredited college or university with an undergraduate major in, or prerequisites for, the planned field of study, where applicable. - 2.
+A minimum undergraduate grade-point average of 2.5 on all coursework. - 3.
+A score on the MAT of no less than 374 or a score on the Graduate Record Exam (GRE) of no less than 143 Verbal and 138 Quantitative.
+If applicable to specific program of study admission requirements. - 4.
+Program specific supporting documents.

-A student satisfying nine semester hours of course work in provisional status with no grade of less than "B" may be admitted to regular admission.
+A student satisfying coursework in provisional status with no grade of less than "B" may be admitted to regular admission.
 Otherwise, the student's enrollment is terminated from Albany State University's Graduate School.
 Individuals must achieve regular admission status before they are allowed to graduate.
+Students may remain in provisional status longer than two academic semesters.

 Note: Individual programs of study may have higher provisional admission standards.
-Students may not be in provisional status longer than two academic semesters.